10 Best Things to Do on Salt Spring Island, BC

 I like to think that if I’d be a writer, I’d be sitting at this table while letting myself get inspired by the views.

-Located between Fulford Harbour and Ruckle Park, the Salt Spring Island Cheese Farm is a must when visiting the island.
+One of the top things to do on Salt Spring Island is visiting Salt Spring Island Cheese Farm, located between Fulford Harbour and Ruckle Park.
 You get to see how they handcraft the artisanal goat cheese, which you can also taste at their shop.
 Additionally, you can grab a bite to eat at their cafe and sit in the backyard garden.

-We visited end of March and the goats were re-homed at a different location for the winter months.
-Also, keep in mind that the cafe is usually open only in the summer months.
+We visited end of March and the goats were temporary re-homed at a different location for the winter months.
+The cafe is also usually only open in the summer months.
 So, if you want to experience these treats, plan accordingly.

 Ruckle Park is one of the most stunning areas in the southern Gulf Islands.
 It’s a very popular spot for cyclists and for snorkels in the summer.
 Additionally, you can do easy hikes around the coastline and even spend the night at the campsite.
-In fact, Ruckle Park is a perfect nature escape for a weekend away from the city and one of my favorite Salt Spring Island activities.
+In fact, Ruckle Park is a perfect nature escape for a weekend getaway from Vancouver and one of my favorite Salt Spring Island activities.

 Tucked away from the main road and surrounded by the green forest, Salt Spring Brewing is by far one of my favorite places on the island.
 The brewery has a sitting area indoors as well as outdoors and allows guests to pick one of the board games part of their collection.